 Gina was directly involved in implementing Quality Management standards, Business Process Re-engineering projects, and IT applications.
 Gina managed a department of 25 handling the supply chain logistics for Shell Chemicals International Trading Co.
 Ltd, where she gained a detailed knowledge of International import and export procedures.
 The role included liaison and troubleshooting with global service companies.

 Gina joined the AoEC in 2008, became Marketing Director and Board member in 2010 and in 2015 was appointed CEO.
 She is an accredited Executive Coach and a graduate of the AoEC.
+Gina also sits on Editorial Board for Coaching at Work magazine and the Advisory Editorial Board of The Open University Press (Coaching Section).

 Non-Executive Chair & Owner